Spoilt for choice, investors get picky on European IPOs

 "Generally we have found deals rather expensive with too little upside left for the buyer," said Nicholas Melhuish, head of global equities at French asset manager Amundi, which has bought into just one deal this year.

-Of those companies that did find enough buyers, some, including insurer Saga (SAGAG.L), were forced to price their shares at the bottom end of market expectations.
-Others, such as online firms AO.com (AO.L) and Just Eat (JE.L), saw their value fall below their issue price after listing.
+Of those companies that did find enough buyers, some, including insurer Saga, were forced to price their shares at the bottom end of market expectations.
+Others, such as online firms AO.com and Just Eat, saw their value fall below their issue price after listing.

 Charterhouse's investment Card Factory was another to suffer heavy losses after it listed, a performance that has checked private equity's enthusiasm for bringing investments to market and encouraged it to seek alternative exits.